-The Company is exposed to market risk through its investment in equity securities.
-Many of these investments are in companies which do business in different countries and accordingly, the market value of these securities is subject to foreign currency risk as well as many other risk factors inherent in equity investments.
-These risks are mitigated by using two investment managers, each of whom manages a diversified portfolio of securities.
+The Company is exposed to other price risk through its investment in equity securities.
+These risks are mitigated by using investment managers that manage a diversified portfolio of securities.

-• A 10% fluctuation in global equity market prices, assuming all other factors are constant, would have an after-tax impact of approximately \$89,550,000 (2012 - \$78,740,000) on net assets from operations.
+• A 10% fluctuation in global equity market prices, assuming all other factors are constant, would have an after-tax impact of approximately \$108,232,000 (2013 - \$89,550,000) on net assets from operations.